smallest-cock/Custom-Ball-Online/docs/Settings.md

 ### remaining steps
 These are the remaining navigation steps to perform after the "Disable Safe Mode" button has been highlighted.
 These steps should activate the "Disable Safe Mode" button → wait for AlphaConsole to load its modules/menu → activate the "Cosmetics" tab → activate the ball texture dropdown → then activate the first highlighted option (which should be the most recent ball texture used)

+>[!IMPORTANT]
+>In the default `remaining steps`, there should only be 2 `down` steps for Steam users, but 4 `down` steps for Epic users.
+Make sure it's correct in your case.

 ## Commands
 ![](./images/commands.png)